Inverse hyperbolic functions: Principal value of the inverse hyperbolic cosecant

-It is defined when the arguments of the logarithm and the square root are not non-positive real numbers.
+It is defined except when the arguments of the logarithm and the square root are non-positive real numbers.
 The principal value of the square root is thus defined outside the interval [−i, i] of the imaginary line.
 If the argument of the logarithm is real, then z is a non-zero real number, and this implies that the argument of the logarithm is positive.

 Thus, the principal value is defined by the above formula outside the branch cut, consisting of the interval [−i, i] of the imaginary line.